-Bronchiolitis often occurs in epidemics and mostly in children < 24 mo, with a peak incidence in infants < 6 mo.
+Bronchiolitis often occurs in epidemics and mostly in children < 24 months, with a peak incidence between 2 months and 6 months of age.
 The annual incidence in the first year of life is about 11 cases/100 children.
 In the temperate northern hemisphere, most cases occur between November and April, with a peak incidence during January and February.

-Diagnosis is suspected by history, examination, and occurrence of the illness as part of an epidemic.
-Symptoms similar to bronchiolitis can result from an asthma exacerbation, which is often precipitated by a respiratory viral infection and is more likely in a child > 18 mo of age, especially if previous episodes of wheezing and a family history of asthma have been documented.
+Diagnosis of bronchiolitis is suspected by history, examination, and occurrence of the illness as part of an epidemic.
+Symptoms similar to bronchiolitis can result from an asthma exacerbation, which is often precipitated by a respiratory viral infection and is more likely in a child > 18 months of age, especially if previous episodes of wheezing and a family history of asthma have been documented.
 Gastric reflux with aspiration of gastric contents also may cause the clinical picture of bronchiolitis; multiple episodes in an infant may be clues to this diagnosis.
-Foreign body aspiration occasionally causes wheezing and should be considered if the onset is sudden and not associated with manifestations of URI.
-Heart failure associated with a left-to-right shunt manifesting at age 2 to 3 mo also can be confused with bronchiolitis.
+Foreign body aspiration occasionally causes wheezing and should be considered if the onset is sudden and not associated with manifestations of upper respiratory infection.
+Heart failure associated with a left-to-right shunt manifesting at age 2 to 3 months also can be confused with bronchiolitis.

 Prognosis is excellent.
-Most children recover in 3 to 5 days without sequelae, although wheezing and cough may continue for 2 to 4 wk.
-Mortality is < 1% when medical care is adequate.
-An increased incidence of asthma is suspected in children who have had bronchiolitis in early childhood, but the association is controversial and the incidence seems to decrease as children age.
+Most children recover in 3 to 5 days without sequelae, although wheezing and cough may continue for 2 to 4 weeks.
+Mortality is < 0.1% when medical care is adequate.
+An increased incidence of asthma is suspected in children who have had bronchiolitis in early childhood, but the association is controversial because the children who later develop asthma may be more severely affected by RSV and therefore more likely to come to medical attention.
+The incidence seems to decrease as children age.

-Treatment is supportive, and most children can be managed at home with hydration and comfort measures.
+Treatment of bronchiolitis is supportive, and most children can be managed at home with hydration and comfort measures.

 Indications for hospitalization include accelerating respiratory distress, ill appearance (eg, cyanosis, lethargy, fatigue), apnea by history, hypoxemia, and inadequate oral intake.
 Children with underlying disorders such as cardiac disease, immunodeficiency, or bronchopulmonary dysplasia, which put them at high risk of severe or complicated disease, also should be considered candidates for hospitalization.